Neltje Blanchan

 Blanchan De Graff Doubleday (October 23, 1865 – February 21, 1918) was a United States scientific historian and nature writer who published several books on wildflowers and birds under the pen name Neltje Blanchan.
 Her work is known for its synthesis of scientific interest with poetic phrasing.

 Biography

-She almost died from the flu.

 Early life and education

 Neltje Blanchan De Graff was born in Chicago to Liverius De Graff, a proprietor of a men's clothing store, and his wife Alice Fair.
 She was educated at St. John's Preparatory School in New York City and The Masters School in Dobbs Ferry, New York.

-Neltje married Frank Nelson Doubleday in Plainfield, New Jersey on June 9, 1886.
+Neltje married Frank Nelson Doubleday in Plainfield, New Jersey, on June 9, 1886.
 They had two sons and one daughter: Felix Doty (adopted), Nelson (1889–1949) and Dorothy.
 They had homes in both New York City and Oyster Bay.

 Writing career

 Neltje Doubleday published eleven books under her pen name of Neltje Blanchan.
 Her works on wildflowers and birds were notable for their combination of scientific facts with poetic expression.